Strengthening Local Food Economies – June 25

 How Policies & Pathways Can Better Support Ireland’s Local Food Producers

-Join this important Feeding Ourselves webinar that asks: what would it take for local food producers to finally get the support they deserve?
+This Feeding Ourselves webinar asked: what would it take for local food producers to finally get the support they deserve?

 Despite growing interest in sustainable food, Ireland’s local food economies remain largely invisible in national agri-food strategies.
-This session will explore why that is—and how we can change it.
+This session explored why that is—and how we can change it.

-Jo Poulton of the Landworkers’ Alliance (UK) will share insights from the Basic Income for Farmers (BI4Farmers) campaign.
-Whether you’re a farmer, activist, policymaker, researcher or simply curious – this is your invitation to help shape a fairer, more sustainable food future.
+Jo Poulton of the Landworkers’ Alliance (UK) shared insights from the Basic Income for Farmers (BI4Farmers) campaign.

 Photography by Heather Birnie